Asraf-JS/M365-Copilot-Workshop/03-copilot-chat/prompts.md

 ## Part 6 — Work mode: referencing your own documents

-Switch to **Work** grounding mode (briefcase icon) for these prompts.
-These only work if you have relevant documents in your OneDrive or SharePoint.
+**Start a new chat for this part.
+Switch to Work grounding mode (briefcase icon) before submitting.**

+These prompts only work if you have relevant documents in your OneDrive or SharePoint.

 ```
 Do we have any existing policies or guidelines related to data